 Since returning to Australia in 2000, Charlie has focussed on developing feature drama and documentary projects, as well as diversifying his industry involvement.
 He delivered nine short films as Supervising Producer for Queensland screen organisation QPIX between 2004 and 2006, and has undertaken extensive training as a script developer with financial support from Screen Australia, including the residential Arista Script Developers Workshop (2008), and the Script Factory's script assessment workshop(2011) and Wrestling the Redraft script editing masterclass (2012).
 From 2009, he has been an assessor for features and television projects for Screen Queensland and Screen Tasmania (for whom he also acts on occasion as an external project officer).

-Charlie has worked as a script and story consultant on three features for Limelight International – Undertow, Bad Karma and Absolute Deception.
+Charlie worked as a script and story consultant on three produced features for Limelight International – Undertow, Bad Karma and Absolute Deception - and on the unproduced crime fiction novel adaptation, Kane.
 He was script editor on the 2013 ABC telemovie Cliffy.
 In the factual arena, he wrote Cathy Henkel’s feature documentary Show Me The Magic (2011) the life story of legendary Australian cinematographer Don McAlpine, with funding from Screen Australia and Screen Queensland.
 Show Me The Magic premiered at the Brisbane International Film Festival in November 2012.
 In 2013, he completed the 3D Imax movie, Last of the Great Apes as a co-writer and post production consultant.
+In late 2018, he was story consultant on Ben Lawrence's feature Hearts and Bones.
+From 2016 to 2019 he was script editor and part of the producing team on the feature film project Pemulwuy with writer Reg Cribb.

 A published film scholar, Charlie wrote and teaches Southern Cross University's screenwriting course, and is working on a Higher Degree Research project at Griffith University focussed on the adaptation of the modern novel for the screen.